rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 System.out.println(map); // {5=[lions, bears], 6=[tigers]}
 ````

 This is very flexible.
-What if we want to change the type of Map returned but leave the
+What if we want to change the type of `Map` returned but leave the
-type of values alone as a List?
+type of values alone as a `List`?
 There isn’t a method for this specifically because it is easy
 enough to write with the existing ones:

 ````